Skip navigation

 Commercial Auto Insurance FAQs

-• What is commercial auto insurance for a small business?
+What is Commercial Auto insurance for a small business? keyboard_arrow_down

-• How much does commercial auto insurance cost on average?
+How much does Commercial Auto insurance cost on average? keyboard_arrow_down

-• Is my business vehicle covered by my commercial auto policy when I’m using it for personal activities?
+Is my business vehicle covered by my Commercial Auto policy when I’m using it for personal activities? keyboard_arrow_down

-• For damage caused by at-fault accidents, which drivers are covered by my small business auto insurance?
+For damage caused by at-fault accidents, which drivers are covered by my small business auto insurance? keyboard_arrow_down

 Your policy can cover your employees, family members, and others who have permission to drive your vehicles.
 People who do so on a regular basis should be noted on your policy.

-• Will my insurance cost increase if I’m involved in an accident in my covered vehicle?
+Will my insurance cost increase if I’m involved in an accident in my covered vehicle? keyboard_arrow_down

 Your current policy won't be affected, but your next term or renewal may be.
 Your policy is rewritten each time it expires.
 When that occurs, your driving record is a factor in determining your rate.
 That means your rate may go up, but an increase is not guaranteed just because of an accident.

-• Does my small business car insurance cover items stolen from my vehicle?
+Does my small business car insurance cover items stolen from my vehicle? keyboard_arrow_down

-• If I’m pulling a trailer with a vehicle that’s covered under my policy, is the trailer automatically covered?
+If I’m pulling a trailer with a vehicle that’s covered under my policy, is the trailer automatically covered? keyboard_arrow_down

 Not necessarily.
 Liability coverage is automatic for trailers under 2,000 pounds gross vehicle weight, but for theft or damage coverage, you have to add the trailer to your policy.
 Trailers 2,000 pounds or over must be added to your policy to have coverage.

-• What is combined single limit (CSL) versus split limit coverage?
+What is combined single limit (CSL) versus split limit coverage? keyboard_arrow_down

 Liability policies provide different maximum dollar amounts that the insurer will pay for different components of a claim.
 This is called a split limit.
 The components are typically bodily injury per person, bodily injury per accident, and property damage.
 A combined single limit policy states that the insurer will pay up to a certain dollar amount for the entire claim.
 It doesn’t matter whether all components of the claim are related to one person’s injuries, or whether there are multiple injured parties represented by the claim.
 The combined single limit is capped at the stated dollar amount either way for that claim.